revoltchat/revolt.chat/posts/month-in-revolt-may-2024.md

 We've started preliminary work on replacing our old voice server with a completely new, battle-tested real-time media server.
 It's based on the same technology that powers the [Zed](https://zed.dev/) code editor among other things.

-This means that video calls, screen sharing, proper calls and voice channels are all monumentally closer, albeit we still need some time to cook.
+This means that video calls, screen sharing, and proper calls are all monumentally closer, albeit we still need some time to cook.
 We'll share more as soon as we have more to say, but for now enjoy this exclusive peek at a tech demo we were experimenting with for the new real-time media server:

 ###### Proof of concept implementation in new Revolt for Web